 The Health Services office is located in Mother of Perpetual Help Hall on the second floor.
-Hours vary, so please see our website
+Hours vary, so please see our website.
+The office is closed from mid-May to mid-August.

 NOTE: All information regarding a student's health record is completely confidential